Below you will find important information about our school and how to enroll.

 Attendance and punctuality are stressed throughout the course.
 Students are expected to attend all class sessions and are responsible for all material presented in classroom, range, and road.
 However, a student without a valid excuse (i.e. illness, death in the student's immediate family, etc.) who misses more than three consecutive days or five days total, may, on the recommendation of the instructor(s) and the approval of the Director, be withdrawn from the program.
 The amount of time missed due to arriving late or leaving early may also be added to determine total days missed.
 Students recommended for withdrawal from the program will be so notified and given one week to appeal to the Director.
 The Director may discuss the situation with the instructor(s) and the Director will make the final decision regarding withdrawal.

 The possibility exists that the school may need to close due to inclement weather or an emergency situation.
-To check if classes are cancelled, call 570-839-2778 and listen to the recorded message.
-Any changes to the schedule are noted on the recording by 6:30AM for day classes and 3:30PM for evening classes.
+To check if classes are cancelled, call 570-369-1800 and press 3 to listen to the recorded message.
+We attempt to have any changes to the schedule on the recording by 6:30AM for day classes and 3:30PM for evening classes.

 Northampton Community College is committed to being accessible to all students.
 To make requests for special services, the student should call 610-861-5342.
 The College's Coordinator for the Americans with Disabilities Act can be reached at 610-861-5496.

 A positive test result from a drug screen will prevent a student from starting or continuing the class in which they are enrolled.
 The Director will discuss the impact a positive result can have on a career in the driving industry.
 In addition, a positive result may require the student to pay additional costs to the lab for processing a positive result.

 Cancelling your enrollment or withdrawing from the program after taking the DOT physical and drug screen will result in the charges begin billed back to you.
 If you change your start date repeatedly the charges for the DOT physical and drug screen may revert to you (please see a program administrator for clarification).